scafferkey/GameOfLife/README.md

     - Allow for panning and zooming the canvas window using keyboard -Basic Panning: updates offset, such that next step screen is shifted.
 Kinda awks!
             -Fix: Redraws cells on shifting!
 (Needed to fix the order drawCells was called in the step method.)
+    - Zooming (Done!)
     - Tool to convert 0/1 matrices into coords for inserting into the game (DONE! needs testing, I guess?)
     - Allow drawing things directly onto the screen
 - Data visualisation:
     - Tracking numbers of "alive" cells
     - Implement temperature and density